-Yuko Mohri (b.
-Kanagawa, 1980) lives and works in Tokyo.
+Yuko Mohri is an artist who lives and works in Tokyo.
 Mohri is an installation artist.
 Her kinetic sculptures, using reconfigured everyday objects and machine parts, highlight various facets coming from the encounter between objects and invisible energies such as magnetism, gravity, wind, or light.
-She authorizes uncontrollable and nonhuman elements to conduct within their networks, which are often compared to a self-contained “ecosystem”, incessantly channeling the surrounding environment.
+She authorizes uncontrollable and nonhuman elements to conduct within their networks, which are often compared to a self-contained “ecosystem”, incessantly channelling the surrounding environment.
 Mohri is the recipient of the Grand Prix, Nissan Art Award (2015), The 67th Minister of Education, Culture, Sports, Science and Technology’s Art Encouragement Prize for New Artists (2017).
 In 2018, she was selected as Asian Cultural Exchange Envoy and visited four cities in China.